 - On all languages, a static analysis of source code is performed (Java files, COBOL programs, etc.)

-- A static analysis of compiled code can be performed for certain languages (.class files in Java, .dll files in C#, etc.)
+- For certain languages, the static analysis should be done on compiled code ( .class files in Java, .dll files in C#, etc.)

 Will all files be analyzed?

 By default, only files that are recognized by your edition of SonarQube are loaded into the project during analysis.

 .js files would be loaded, but

 What about branches and pull requests?

 During analysis, data is requested from the server, the files provided to the analysis are analyzed, and the resulting data is sent back to the server at the end in the form of a report, which is then analyzed asynchronously server-side.

 Analysis reports are queued, and processed sequentially, so it is quite possible that for a brief period after your analysis log shows completion, the updated values are not visible in your SonarQube project.
 However, you will be able to tell what's going on because an icon will be added on the project homepage to the right of the project name.
 Mouse over it for more detail (and links if you're logged in with the proper permissions).